Blogs are not only an easy and cost-effective form of content marketing, they also help you:

 You didn’t have a strategy – unless you know what you want to achieve, how to achieve this, and what to measure, how do you know if you are getting results?

 You didn’t promote or share your posts – simply writing a blog post and sticking it on your website isn’t enough.
 You’ve got to let people know it’s there.
-Check out our tips for sharing and marketing your blog posts.

 You didn’t choose subjects that appeal to your target audience – your blog should be written with your target audience in mind.
 Think about the content that they will find valuable, rather than just writing about what interests you.